specbeck/aoc23/README.md

 ### Day 6: Wait for it

 Fairly easy logic to wrap me mind around, was a good relief after such monster puzzles before.
 Also, this puzzle made me realize how stupid I am and also how small changes in code can make huge differences

+---
+_Completely unreasonable excuse of exams because its conventional to do so_
+---